An arm lift will reshape the underside of your upper arm.

 Is the arm lift surgery painful?

-No, your surgeon will administer anesthesia, ensuring that you do not feel any pain or discomfort during your procedure.
+Your surgeon will administer anesthesia, ensuring that you do not feel any pain or discomfort during your procedure.
 Postoperative pain varies from patient to patient but is reported to be tolerable and not as bad as patients had expected.

 How long is the recovery process for an arm lift?

-Recovery from an arm lift procedure is relatively short, with many people returning to normal activities in as little as a few days.
+Recovery from an arm lift procedure is relatively short, with many people returning to light activities in as little as a few days.
 However, you should still limit physical exertion.
 Allow for seven to 14 days off of work and when you do return, try to avoid heavy lifting or strenuous activities for about 4 weeks following procedure.

 Are there any side-effects?